FREQUENTLY ASKED QUESTIONS

 The MV3001 form is the document that verifies that the student has fulfilled the classroom requirements or is in the process of completing the classroom portion of Driver Education and are 15 1/2 years of age or older.
 The MV3001 form may be downloaded from our website or obtained from one of our office staff.

-The MV3001 form must be signed by a Safety and Respect Personnel before going to the local DMV.
+The MV3001 form must be signed by a Accountable Driver Education Personnel before going to the local DMV.
 Students can NOT get the signed MV 3001 form prior to the start of their classroom session.

 The MV3001 can NOT be signed by an instructor or staff member until the day the student is 15 1/2 or after.
 If the half birthday lands on a weekend, then the form may be signed on the following Monday not before.
 The regulation is mandated by the state and not a school policy.
 Quite simply: Driver Education schools are not allowed to sign the MV3001 form prior to the teen turning 15 1/2 regardless of dire circumstances.